po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

   * 🔑 This provides information on the URL of the document.

-* Open your console and Run `document.location`.
+* Open your browser and enter the console, typing `document.location` and hitting the `enter/return` key.
 Then expand the `location object` and demonstrate the following:

-  * 🔑 Here is the `location object` with the browser's current location.
+  * 🔑 This is the `location object` which contains the browser's current location.

-  * 🔑 We can use the `location.href` property to set the URL or get the URL.
+  * 🔑 We can use the `location.href` property to set or get the URL.

-* In the console and Run `document.location.href = 'https://www.google.com'`.
+* Now, type `document.location.href = 'https://www.google.com'` into the console and hit `enter/return` key.

   * 🔑 The browser URL changed to the value assigned to `document.location.href`.